National Alpaca Farm Day Poster

 And if you're in or near Greene County, then we invite you to visit us here at Silver Thunder Alpacas.

-For more info on National Alpaca Farm Day you can visit a special website, only available during the month of September: www.alpacafarmday.com
+For more info on National Alpaca Farm Day you can visit a special web site, only available during the month of September: www.alpacafarmday.com

 When the site is operational, only during September each year, it's very easy to use.
 To find a farm near you, click on the link for your state and you will be shown all the participating farms, each with it's own clickable map.
 This will be an annual event held the last weekend of every September.
 The first year, 2007, there were more than one thousand farms participating throughout the country.
 Here in North East Tennessee there were five farms between the Smokies and Tennessee's northern border.
 Three of these are very close to the Tri-Cities, including one in Washington County and two in Greene County (and one of those would be US, Silver Thunder Alpacas.)
 Please come and visit.